EN1 - Materials used (imported materials only)

 NH3 to air: 0.35

-Yara’s emissions impacting eutrophication also continued to decrease slightly, totaling 3 848 tonnes of PO4-equivalent compared to 3 864 tonnes in 2011.
-Although the higher ammonia emission to air also increased the eutrophication impact, it was compensated by improvement in NOx emissions and N discharge to water.
-Relative emission per ton of finished product remained at last year’s level.
+Yara’s emissions impacting eutrophication also continued to decrease slightly, totaling 3 272 tonnes of PO4-equivalent compared to 3 848 tonnes in 2012.
+The improvement was primarily due to lower NOx emissions and N discharge to water.
+Relative emission per ton of finished product also improved.

-Emissions to water contributing to eutrophication Total 3848 tonnes of PO4 equivalents
+Emissions to water contributing to eutrophication: Total 3 272 tonnes of PO4-equivalents

-The total volume of water discharge was 479 million m3 in 2012.
-A big part of that is unpolluted cooling water returned back.
-Receiving water course for 42% of the volume is the sea, 42% for a river and 16% for a lake.
+The total volume of water discharge was 800million m3 in 2013.
+A big part of that is returned unpolluted cooling water.
+Receiving water course for 86% of the volume is the sea, 4% for a river and 10% for a lake.

 EN22 - Waste by type and disposal method

-Yara’s operations generated about 75 000 tonnes of non-hazardous waste and 5 000 tonnes of hazardous waste in 2012.
-The majority (87%) of all the waste was recycled.
-The increased volume of non-hazardous waste was due to a clean-up action to remove old polluted soil at the Sluiskil site in the Netherlands during 2012.
+Yara’s operations generated about 37 000 tonnes of non-hazardous waste and 4 900 tonnes of hazardous waste in 2013.
+The majority (75%) of all the waste was recycled.

-Waste by disposal method, without apatite mining related wastes and gypsum
+Waste by disposal method, without apatite mining related waste and gypsum (tonnes)

 Mining gangue, concentrator sand and gypsum generated in the apatite processing in the Siilinjärvi site in Finland are not included in the above figures.
-The total amount of these stored into the on-site piling areas during 2012 was approximately 18 million tonnes.
-An End Of Waste decision by the environmental authorities made it possible to sell all iron oxide generated in the sulfuric acid production and a significant amount of old piled iron oxide for raw material to iron and steel production.
+The total amount of these stored into the on-site piling areas during 2013 was approximately 23 million tonnes.
+An End Of Waste decision by the environmental authorities in 2012 made it possible to sell all iron oxide generated there in sulfuric acid production, and a significant amount of old piled iron oxide, as raw material to iron and steel production.

 Apatite mining related wastes, gypsum (from phosphoric acid production) and recycling of iron oxide from sulfuric acid production (million tonnes)